ISHABACHARYA/nft-minting/README.md

-# Sample Hardhat Project
+# Sample NFT minting Project

-This project demonstrates a basic Hardhat use case.
+This project demonstrates a basic nft minting process.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract and mints an NFT.

 Try running some of the following tasks: